raphamorim/wasm-and-rust/README.md

 </p>

+## Before Start

+- Basic knowledge of HTML and JavaScript
+- Enthusiasm for going fast on the web
+- Your favourite browser that supports Web Assembly—we recommend Chrome 57+
+- The Emscripten SDK (`asmjs-unknown-emscripten`, `wasm32-unknown-emscripten`)
+- The sample code, available in the next step

+You can check out `about:config` (Firefox) or `chrome://flags/` (Chrome) and make sure `wasm` related things are enabled.

 ## WebAssembly (WASM)

 WebAssembly or WASM is a low-level bytecode format for in-browser client-side scripting, evolved from JavaScript.
 Its initial aim is to support compilation from C and C++, though other source languages such as [Rust](https://www.rust-lang.org/en-US/) are also supported.